Flexberry/Leaflet.Export/README.md

 Exclude list can contain in any order next values:
   * excluded DOM-element;
-  * text selector for exlided elements in DOM-format: .selectedClassOfDomElements, #elementId;
+  * text selector for excluded elements in DOM-format: .selectedClassOfDomElements, #elementId;
-  * text selector for exlided elements in JQuery format: $(selector).
+  * text selector for excluded elements in JQuery format: $(selector).
   (If JQuery is not supported an exception is generated.)

+### exportDownload(downloadOptions)
+Method exportDownload() calls the method export() to form the map image and stores the image in the specified file.
+In addition to the options of the method export() method exportDownload()supports option fileName.
+Use afterRender() and afterExport() functions developer can intercept control after this stages and perform additional actions.

+### exportPrint(printOptions)
+Method exportDownload() calls the method export() to form the map image prints the image.
+Methods options consistent with the method of export options () Use afterRender() and afterExport() functions developer can intercept control after this stages and perform additional actions.